FreeMasen/WiredForge.com/content/blog/misc/getpid.md

 cargo run -- getpid
 8888
 ```
-That works great for my Ubuntu server but macos doesn't utilize procfs so on the computer I do most of my development, it will fail.
+That works great for my Ubuntu server but macOS doesn't utilize procfs, so on the computer I do most of my development, it will fail.
 Less important but it would still be nice to use it in both places.

-Looking into how I would get pids and process names from the macOS Kernal, I learned about an interface called `sysctl`.
+Looking into how I would get pids and process names from macOS, I learned about an interface called `sysctl`.
 This is the primary way for programs to get information about the system they are running on.
 The api for this is defined in a c header file called `sys/sysctl.h`, that means we can use the tool `bindgen` to make a rust bindings file for us.
 To start, we need to get bindgen, one way to do that is by having cargo install it.

 ```sh
 cargo install bindgen